MicrosoftDocs/windows-dev-docs/uwp/launch-resume/app-lifecycle.md

 |**ClosedByUser** | The user closed the app with the system close button, or with Alt+F4.
 When the user closes the app, it is first suspended and then terminated. | Because the app has essentially gone through the same steps that lead to the Terminated state, handle this the same way you would the Terminated state.|
 |**Running** | The app was already open when the user tried to launch it again. | Nothing.
 Note that another instance of your app is not launched.
 The already running instance is simply activated. |

+>[!NOTE]
-**Note**  *Current user session* is based on Windows logon.
+>_Current user session_ is based on Windows logon.
 As long as the current user hasn't logged off, shut down, or restarted Windows, the current user session persists across events such as lock screen authentication, switch-user, and so on.

 One important circumstance to be aware of is that if the device has sufficient resources, the operating system will prelaunch frequently used apps that have opted in for that behavior in order to optimize responsiveness.
 Apps that are prelaunched are launched in the background and then quickly suspended so that when the user switches to them, they can be resumed which is faster than launching the app.